 Overview: Performance: URL Inspection

-It shows the overall performance of your website in terms of Number of Total clicks, Total Impression, Average CTR (Click through Rate) & average position of your keywords
+It shows the overall performance of your website in terms of the Number of Total clicks, Total Impressions, Average CTR (Click through Rate) & average position of your keywords:

 - A) Total Clicks: The total number of clicks a website got in the given time frame.
 You can click on the Date above the 4 Tabs (as you can see in the picture) and check or compare your stats within the time frame.